Copy number variation: Molecular mechanism

 There are two main types of molecular mechanism for the formation of copy number variations: homologous based and non-homologous based.
 Although many suggestions have been put forward, most of these theories are speculations and conjecture.
 There is no conclusive evidence that correlates a specific copy number variation to a specific mechanism.

 Diagrammatic representation of non-allelic homologous recombination.
 Here, Gene X represents the gene of interest and the black line represents the chromosome.
 When the two homologous chromosomes are misaligned and recombination occurs, it may result in a duplication of the gene.

 One of the best-recognized theories that leads to copy number variations as well as deletions and inversions is non-allelic homologous recombinations.
 During meiotic recombination, homologous chromosomes pair up and form two ended double-stranded breaks leading to Holliday junctions.
 However, in the aberrant mechanism, during the formation of Holliday junctions, the double-stranded breaks are misaligned and the crossover lands in non-allelic positions on the same chromosome.
 When the Holliday junction is resolved, the unequal crossing over event allows transfer of genetic material between the two homologous chromosomes, and as a result, a portion of the DNA on both the homologues is repeated.
 Since the repeated regions are no longer segregating independently, the duplicated region of the chromosome is inherited.
 Another type of homologous recombination based mechanism that can lead to copy number variation is known as break induced replication.
 When a double stranded break occurs in the genome unexpectedly the cell activates pathways that mediate the repair of the break.
-Errors in repairing the break, similar to non-allelic homologous recombination, can lead to an increase in copy number of a particular region of the genome.
+Errors in repairing the break, similarly to non-allelic homologous recombination, can lead to an increase in copy number of a particular region of the genome.
 During the repair of a double stranded break, the broken end can invade its homologous chromosome instead of rejoining the original strand.
 As in the non-allelic homologous recombination mechanism, an extra copy of a particular region is transferred to another chromosome, leading to a duplication event.
 Furthermore, cohesin proteins are found to aid in the repair system of double stranded breaks through clamping the two ends in close proximity which prevents interchromosomal invasion of the ends.
 If for any reason, such as activation of ribosomal RNA, cohesin activity is affected then there may be local increase in double stranded break repair errors.